-Robert Loring's Work
+Robert Loring's Work VotingSite@gmail.com

-VotingSite@gmail.com

-In 1990, John R. Chamberlin, and Samuel Merrill III each gave me permission to use their simulation results to support the hybrid Condorcet-RCV tally on page 30.
+In 1990, John R. Chamberlin, and Samuel Merrill III encouraged me to use their research, noted on page 63, to support a hybrid Condorcet-RCV tally (see page 30).
 In the 1990s, I created PoliticalSimTM and SimElectionTM.
-They compared 30 single- and multi-winner tallies from around the world and were used in a few universities.
-Pages 48-56 show basic maps from the simulation games.
-My sim research led to Democracy Evolves11 in 1997.
+Theycompared 30 single- and multi-winner tallies and were used in a few universities (see pages 48-56).
+My sim research led to Democracy Evolves in 1997.
 Then I helped FairVote as a webmaster and librarian.
-For 10 years I cheered Twin Oaks Community as they stretched the uses of Fair Share Voting. (pages 24 and 43) This booklet summarizes Accurate Democracy.com.
+For many years, I've advised some groups developing the use of Fair Share Voting (see pages 24, 43 and 46).
+This booklet summarizes Accurate Democracy.com.